Farm

 We arrived to our grassy rectangle on Thanksgiving day to find this:

-This is a New Holland swather (I came to learn), “dropped” by the minions of the guy who previously hayed our pasture and other neighborhood properties as it was being moved from our north neighbor’s property where he’d stashed a bunch of other machinery, to the south neighbor’s where several were lined up to sell; but when I asked him to come retrieve it, he stopped replying to my texts and we found that he’d conveniently moved to Tennessee some months previous.
+This is a New Holland swather, as I came to learn, “dropped” here by the minions of the guy who had previously hayed our pasture and other neighborhood properties, as it was being moved from our north neighbor’s place, where he’d stashed a bunch of other machinery, to the south neighbor’s across the street, where several such things were lined up to sell.
+I got his phone number off the for-sale sign.
+I texted, asking if he was selling said machinery, got an enthusiastic “yes!” and then I asked him to come retrieve it, he stopped replying.
+We later found that he’d conveniently moved to Tennessee some months previously and was transacting this business remotely.
+Troubling, too, was that the swather had an obvious flat tire.

 Mimeograph Revival